mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Create_a_Custom_Mission.md

 ### fpkd
 The `_fpkd` folder  will contain data, like fox2, effects and lua files that will controll everything with mission.
 More info about that can be found in [Mission Objectives](/Mission_Objectives/) and [Mission Table Subscripts](/Mission_Table_Subscripts/) wiki pages.

-**For a ready zip file that contains everything explained here, check the Google Drive link near the top of the page.**